 The most talked about secret in any café is how to steam the perfect milk.
 We have all heard from crop to cup when it comes to the bean but how about from 'cow to cup'.
 Sure the technique is important when making the cup but how important is the type of milk?
 Full cream milk will provide a rich full bodied cup with the ideal balance of taste & texture while skim milk will provide a sweeter cup that lets the espresso's flavour shine through.
-Technique

 - Use cold milk directly from the fridge as well as a cool jug

 - Use a suitable volume of milk for the quantity of beverages you are about to prepare.
-From a one litre jug you will make three cups of coffee.

 - Place steam wand over drip tray and remove steam to release water.
 Then lower the wand in the milk jug so it sits just below surface.